austinrivas/grav-nginx-docker-bootstrap/README.md

 This application uses the Grav flat-file cms to serve a static web application via a Nginx/PHP-fpm docker image.

-The scope of the application is to serve as a viable CMS for pages, blog posts, custom post types, and media assets while providing the ability to version control content/configuration changes.
+The scope of the application is to serve as a CMS for pages, blog posts, custom post types, and media assets while providing the ability to version control content/configuration changes.

-The development goals are to establish a reusable pattern for static marketing sites that relies on containerization, modern FE development workflows, and simplified application backends.

 # Environments